discord-net/Discord.Net/docs/guides/commands/commands.md

 For example, to take an integer as an argument from the user, add `int arg`; to take a user as an argument from the user, add `IUser user`.
-In 1.0, a Command can accept nearly any type of argument; a full list of types that are parsed by default can be found in the below section on _Type Readers_.
+Starting from 1.0, a Command can accept nearly any type of argument; a full list of types that are parsed by default can be found in the below section on [Type Readers](#type-readers).

 Parameters, by default, are always required.
 To make a parameter optional, give it a default value.
 To accept a comma-separated list,